 To determine how a refund is calculated, multiply the number of hours the student will drop by the applicable percentage rate above based on the day of the drop.
-This will determine the number of hours to subtract from the number of enrolled hours.
+This calculation will determine the number of hours to subtract from the number of enrolled hours.
 The student is financially liable for the remaining enrolled hours plus the determined percentage of dropped hours.

-For example, if a student enrolled in 9 hours drops a 3 hour course prior to the 15th class day, you would multiply the 3 dropped hours by 50% (1.5 hours), subtract the 1.5 hours for the dropped course from the original 9 hours, and the student is left with 7.5 billable hours.
-The credit to the student account would be equal to 1.5 times the hourly tuition rate.
+For example, if a student enrolled in 14 hours drops a 3 hour course prior to the 15th class day, multiply the 3 dropped hours by 50% (1.5 hours), subtract the 1.5 hours from the original 14 hours, and the student is left with 12.5 billable hours.
+Since the student retains 12 or more billable hours, he or she would continue to be subject to the flat rate tuition.